Sebastian Coe: Transgender athletes threaten women's sport – DW – 01/30/2025

 Earlier this month, Trump signed an executive order stating that the US government would now only recognize two sexes — male and female — and that these were "not changeable."

-In response to that, Coe said it was not for him "to make judgements about the way anybody chooses to live their life.
+In response to that, Coe said it was not for him "to make judgments about the way anybody chooses to live their life.

 "If you want to moralize, don't be in politics, go into the church," he said.